FFMahani/Agency-website-project/README.md

 ## 🎨 Original Design Reference

-🖼️ Below is the original layout used as the reference:
+🖼️ Below is the original static layout used as the reference for this project:

 ![Design Layout](./images/layout-sketch.webp)